 U.S. streaming service HBO Max has announced a brand new series, and it's caused quite the reaction in the UK.
 Titled The Prince, the animated show will poke fun at the royal family through the eyes of six-year-old Prince George.
 It sounds like a truly bonkers idea but it already has a large fanbase, thanks to a hugely popular meme Instagram account.
 You probably have many questions.
 But the most important one has to be: will The Prince ever make it to the UK?

-Well, no exact date has been set for a U.S. release yet, so UK fans are likely to have a long wait.
-I reached out to HBO to confirm whether a UK release is in the works, and they explained that HBO Max will be launching in the U.S. in May, with plans for a global expansion after that.
+Well, no exact date has been set for a U.S. release yet, so UK fans will most likely have to wait a little while longer.
+Bustle reached out to HBO to confirm whether a UK release is in the works, and they explained that HBO Max will be launching in the U.S. in May, with plans for a global expansion after that.
 They weren't able to give me any official timeline but said that "whenever HBO Max is available in the UK, [The Prince] will also be available in the UK."

 Based on Family Guy writer Gary Janetti's hilarious Instagram (which already boasts almost a million followers), the parody production has already signed an A-list cast that's almost entirely British.